 LFR can be booted by the DPU over the SpaceWire link.

+No self test procedures are implemented on LFR.
+SSS requirements about self tests only applies to TDS.

 LFR can be configured by the DPU (parameter settings, etc.).

 No scientific measurements are performed in the SERVICE mode.
 When the RPW DPU Software is in the SERVICE mode, LFR, if it has been switched on, is put in the STANDBY mode.